Institución:UiT - The Arctic University of Norway

 Applicants should have a strong background in haematopoiesis and the HSC field, including FACS immunophenotype and functional assays of self-renewal, proliferation and differentiation both ex vivo and in vivo, i.e. transplantation.
 Experience with basic methods in molecular and cell biology, including extraction and sequencing of DNA/RNA, and immunohistochemistry, are also required.
 Experience with mouse models of haematopoietic diseases and some knowledge of the HSC niche will be an advantage.

-We are seeking highly motivated and creative scientists with a PhD and at least one first name-author publication in the haematopoietic field.
+We are seeking highly motivated scientists with a PhD and at least two first name-author publications in the haematopoietic field.
 In the evaluation of the applicants, scientific publications, as well as skills in the techniques listed above will be emphasized.
 Please provide two references.

 Emphasis shall be placed on personal suitability.